Work burnout is more than just feeling tired at work after a 15-hour shift or surviving a challenging week when everything went wrong.

-Interrupt the humdrum of your daily life by doing something different, anything at all.
-It could be as simple as reading a book, watching a comedy series or attending a concert.
-Do something different that disrupts the monotony and keeps things fresh and interesting.
-This will allow your brain to concentrate on something new for a change and offer a brief respite from your regular obligations.
-You may even be able to gain some new perspectives from doing something different and apply the newfound learning to your work.
+Do something out of the ordinary to break up the monotony and keep things fresh and interesting for yourself.
+This will allow your brain to concentrate on something new for a change and offer a brief break from your regular obligations.
+You may even be able to gain some new perspectives by doing something different and apply the newfound learning to your work.

 4. seek support from others

 Something that tends to happen to people suffering from burnout is isolation, as they are too often emotionally and mentally exhausted to keep up with their social relations.